pauliusg/EFCoreLinqExpressionProjection/README.md

-# EFLinqExpressionProjecton
+# EFCoreLinqExpressionProjection

 This project enables the reuse of LINQ expression logic in projections.
-This is a fork of [LINQ Expression Projection](https://github.com/AsherBarak/LINQ-Expression-Projection) but with support for async queries from Entity Framework 6 and later.
+This is a fork of [EFLinqExpressionProjection](https://github.com/weiran/EFLinqExpressionProjection) but with support for queries from Entity Framework Core.

 ## Usage